The Writer in Residence programme engages early-career arts writers with Jerwood Arts’ programme of exhibitions and events at Jerwood Space, London.

 The Writer in Residence programme is managed by Harriet Cooper, Head of Visual Arts, and Lauren Houlton, Gallery Manager.

-We are currently seeking applications for the second Writer in Residence for 2019.
+Applications to the Writer in Residence Award have now closed.
 This appointment will run from June 2019 – December 2019.

 During this time the writer will respond to the following exhibitions: